-- •

 - Association of Clinical Biochemists (ACB)

 - British Dental Association (BDA)

 - British Dietetic Association (BDietA)

 - British Medical Association (BMA)

 - British Orthoptic Society (BOS)

 - Chartered Society of Physiotherapy (CSP)

 - Community and District Nursing Association (CDNA)

 - GMB

 - Royal College of Midwives (RCM)

 - Royal College of Nursing (RCN)

 - Society of Chiropodists and Podiatrists (SOCP)

 - Society of Radiographers (SoR)

 - UNISON

+- Unite

 - Union of Construction, Allied Trades and Technicians (UCATT)

-- Unite

-Representatives from those trade unions with members in your workplace will meet with the NHS Board management on a regular basis, to discuss issues which affect all employees of the NHS Board.
+Representatives from those trade unions with members in your workplace will meet with the trust management on a regular basis, usually quarterly, to discuss issues which affect all employees of the trust.
+The way in which this forum functions will be contained in the 'Recognition Agreement' which will be available from the staff side secretary or the Human Resources Department.